dpak11/blockchain/README.md

 	This will generate individual block that will have `block index`, `timestamp`, `user data`, [nonce(PoW)](https://www.bitcoinmining.com/what-is-proof-of-work), `hash`, `previousHash`.

-- API to fetch latest blockchain from network.
+2) API to fetch latest blockchain from network.

 	> GET request to `http://localhost:3000/blockchain`

+	Refer below example #3 to see the blockchain format.

-- API to submit raw JSON data containing blockchain.
-Each of the block is validated before attaching it to the main BlockChain
+3) API to submit raw JSON data containing blockchain.
+Each block is validated before adding it to the main BlockChain

 	> POST request to `http://localhost:3000/blockchain?token={insert token here}`

 	![Post blockchain API example](git_images/blockchain.jpg)

-	In the above example we tried to POST raw JSON data containing blockchain.
-After validating all 3 individual blocks from JSON (but only the first 2 is visible in screenshot), it gets added to the main blockchain in the network.
+	Once we have Logged into the network successfuly and if we already have a copy of blockchain that was previously obtained from `GET /blockchain` API (example #2), we then submit our JSON data containing blockchain into the network.
+The network will start validating every individual block of every single blockchain obtained from different users, and then updates the main blockchain array with latest valid blockchain.